Professor Catriona McKinnon

 I have held seventeen research grants from (inter alia) the Leverhulme Trust, AHRC, and the British Academy.

-I am currently finishing an introductory book on Climate Change and Political Theory (Polity Press) and a monograph titled Endangering Humanity: An International Crime (MIT Press), as well as writing two papers on the ethics of geoengineering with Steve Gardiner (University of Washington).
+My introductory book on Climate Change and Political Theory (Polity Press) is in press (for 2022) and I am writing a monograph titled Endangering Humanity: An International Crime (MIT Press), as well as working on projects related to the ethics of geoengineering, and new domains of intergenerational injustice, with Steve Gardiner (University of Washington).

 I welcome proposals from political theorists, philosophers, and ethicists on topics related to climate change, the theory and practice of toleration, liberal political philosophy, and geoengineering.